nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 ### Install with Gradle

 Add `compile 'io.branch.sdk.android:library:2.+'` to the dependencies section of your `build.gradle` file.

 {% protip %}

-You can also install the SDK manually by [downloading the latest version](https://s3-us-west-1.amazonaws.com/branchhost/Branch-Android-SDK.zip){:target="_blank"} or [cloning our open-source GitHub repo](https://github.com/BranchMetrics/branch-android-sdk){:target="_blank"}.
+You can also find the [source and JAR file here](https://github.com/BranchMetrics/android-branch-deep-linking){:target="_blank"}.
 {% endprotip %}

+Note that if you don't plan to use the Fabric Answers integration, you can use the following line:

+{% highlight sh %}
+compile ('io.branch.sdk.android:library:2.+') {
+  exclude module: 'answers-shim'
+}
+{% endhighlight %}
 {% endif %}
 <!--- /Android -->